 In the ‘command prompt’ option, choose the ‘Administrative privileges’ feature.

 Enter the command given below and run it by pressing Enter.
 This takes a few minutes to complete.

 DISM.exe /Online /Cleanup-image /Restorehealth

-To fix corrupted Windows Update with external files, use the commands below.
+Use the commands below to fix corrupted Windows Update service with external files.
 Use the actual source’s location instead of C:\RepairSource\Windows

 DISM.exe /Online /Cleanup-Image /RestoreHealth /Source:C:\RepairSource\Windows /LimitAccess

 Enter the command below and press the Enter button:

 Now close the page and try the update once more.

 Fix #4: Manually delete the Windows Update service cache